Square-free polynomial

+In mathematics, a square-free polynomial is a univariate polynomial (over a field or an integral domain) that has no multiple root in an algebraically closed field containing its coefficients.
+In characteristic 0, or over a finite field, a univariate polynomial is square free if and only if it does not have as a divisor any square of a non-constant polynomial.
+In applications in physics and engineering, a square-free polynomial is commonly called a polynomial with no repeated roots.

-In the case of univariate polynomials, the product rule implies that, if p^{2} divides f, then p divides the formal derivative f′ of f.
+The product rule implies that, if p^{2} divides f, then p divides the formal derivative f′ of f.
 The converse is also true and hence, $f$ is square-free if and only if $1$ is a greatest common divisor of the polynomial and its derivative.